KeremAR/proxmox-k3s/README.md

 ---
 ## Prerequisite
- **A Proxmox Instance (preferably a fresh install)**: It is best if your Proxmox instance has about 500 GB or more free, or 300GB minimum.
+ **A Proxmox Instance (preferably a fresh install)**: It is best if your Proxmox instance has about 500GB or more free, or 300GB minimum.
 You will also need about 42GB of RAM to allocate because we will have 9 VMs running.
 The Proxmox instance used to demonstrate had 48GB of RAM which left the remaining for the hypervisior host.

 ## Table of Contents
 [Proxmox K3s Setup Guide](#proxmox-k3s-setup-guide)